JSbmath/Data-Processing-and-Visualization-for-Metagenomics/Preprocessing/README.md

 This script sends paired-end reads to Trimmomatic for trimming and filtering. trim_2.sh
 This script sends single-end reads to Trimmomatic for trimming and filtering.

+After applying Trimmomatic to the sequences, we obtained files with endings in the ".trim.fastq.gz" format and files with endings in the "un.trim.fastq.gz" format.

+The files ending with ".trim.fastq.gz" are the trimmed and filtered reads that passed the quality control process in Trimmomatic.
+These files contain high-quality reads that are suitable for further analysis, such as assembly or alignment.

+On the other hand, the files ending with "un.trim.fastq.gz" are the reads that did not pass the quality control thresholds set in Trimmomatic.
+These reads are considered low-quality and were discarded.